jessicarose00/100-days-of-code/log.md

 [Codecademy's Data Science Career Path](https://www.codecademy.com/catalog/subject/data-science)

 ### Day 56
-#### April 4, 2020
+#### April 5, 2020

 **Focus**: Neural network practice

 **Progress**:
 - finished perceptrons and neural nets chapter

 **Thoughts**: Built a perceptron logic gate and visualized it using matplotlib's heatmap to see the decision boundary.
-This helped reinforce the idea that perceptrons are not linearly seperable, but by combining multiple perceptrons together (enter neural net) you can solve this issue.
+This helped reinforce the idea that perceptrons are not linearly seperable, but by combining multiple perceptrons together (enter neural net) you can learn non-linear, complex relationships within the data.

 **Work & Resources**:
 [Codecademy's Data Science Career Path](https://www.codecademy.com/catalog/subject/data-science)

+### Day 57
+#### April 6, 2020

+**Focus**: Neural network review

+**Progress**:
+- reviewed the intro to neural nets lesson from my data science bootcamp

+**Thoughts**: One of the last labs we did in the bootcamp involved building a neural network to recognize handwritten digits.
+The lab spun off an ongoing [Kaggle competition](https://www.kaggle.com/c/digit-recognizer) that uses the infamous MNIST dataset of handwritten images.
+I'm going to build out the notebook I already started in class to get some practice with these techniques.

+**Work & Resources**:
+coming soon.